-The scientific basis for this agency recommendation is also supported by a 1992-1993 bypass reach study conducted by the Licensee in consultation with the Vermont Department of Fish and Wildlife (VTFW) and the USFWS.
+- The scientific basis for this agency recommendation is supported by a 1992-1993 bypass reach study conducted by the Licensee in consultation with the VTFW and the USFWS.
 The study evaluated minimum flows needed to support fisheries habitat in the bypass channel.
-Within study analysis, it was conservatively determined that a minimum flow of 142 cfs or inflow during the fall/winter spawning and incubation period for brown trout provides adequate habitat conditions for this species/life stage.
-At other times of the year, a minimum flow of 82 cfs or inflow is adequate.
-This flow is equal to the 7Q10 value, which is necessary at a minimum to maintain adequate water quality and circulation within the large bypass pool (See December 23, 1993 Vermont DEC comments for study results: http://elibrary.ferc.gov:0/idmws/file_list.asp?document_id=1635361).

-- The Vermont DEC's management goal for bypasses at Passumpsic River projects is to establish and maintain cold water aquatic habitat, including deep aerated pools that are well circulated and serve as adult fish refugia, steeper gradient areas with high macroinvertebrate production, and fish spawning and nursery areas (Comprehensive River Plan for the Passumpsic River Watershed, Vermont DEC, August 1992: See 1994 WQC for outlined Plan goals). - Vermont DEC recommendations provide refugia and enhancement of habitat for local salmonid species including the brown trout. - Project operations data was provided to Vermont DEC on March 29, 2018 for verification of Project operations and Water Quality Certificate compliance (see Appendix C for email exchange).
+Within study analysis, it was conservatively determined that a minimum flow of 86 cfs (7Q10 value) provides sufficient habitat for adult salmonids. - The Vermont DEC's management goal for bypasses at Passumpsic River projects is to establish and maintain cold water aquatic habitat, including deep aerated pools that are well circulated and serve as adult fish refugia, steeper gradient areas with high macroinvertebrate production, and fish spawning and nursery areas (Comprehensive River Plan for the Passumpsic River Watershed, Vermont DEC, August 1992: See 1994 WQC for outlined Plan goals). - The Vermont DEC recommendations provide refugia and enhancement of habitat for local salmonid (brown and rainbow trout) and a variety of non-game fishes.